 Similarly, the images of the fantastique – the girl’s ghost, Nicolas Cage hearing the thoughts of the man wishing to be allowed to die – are left unclear as to whether they are real or occurring inside Cage’s head.
 Some of the 120-minute plot could have been trimmed – the film could probably have done without the scenes with Cliff Curtis as a drug lord.
 Nevertheless, it is a searing and haunting portrait and the sheer passion and intensity of a Martin Scorsese film makes it intensely watchable.

 Martin Scorsese’s other films of genre interest are:- the urban psychosis film Taxi Driver (1976); the revenge thriller Cape Fear (1991); the sinister asylum psycho-thriller Shutter Island (2010); and the children’s film Hugo (2011) about silent film pioneer Georges Melies.
 Scorsese also makes occasional acting appearances and has been in several genre films – as Vincent Van Gogh in Akira Kurosawa’s fantasy anthology Dreams (1990), as himself in Albert Brooks’s Hollywood satire The Muse (1999) and as a talking fish in the animated Shark Tale (2004).
-He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows (2007) about the 1940s horror producer and the Norwegian-set serial killer thriller The Snowman (2017) and Shirley (2020), a biopic of horror writer Shilrley Jackson.
+He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows (2007) about the 1940s horror producer, the Norwegian-set serial killer thriller The Snowman (2017) and Shirley (2020), a biopic of horror writer Shilrley Jackson.